Cluster A Vs B Vs C Personality Disorders

 Cluster A: The Odd or Eccentric Cluster

 Cluster A personality disorders are characterized by odd, eccentric thinking or behavior.
-Individuals with these disorders often have difficulty relating to others and may exhibit unusual beliefs or perceptions.
+Now, individuals with these disorders often have difficulty relating to others and may exhibit unusual beliefs or perceptions.
 The disorders in this cluster include paranoid, schizoid, and schizotypal personality disorders.

 • Paranoid Personality Disorder: Characterized by a pervasive distrust and suspiciousness of others, interpreting their motives as malevolent.